 of workplace injuries for a business, as well as how implementing a safety program can both positively impact the bottom line and make employees safer in “ROI of Safety-How to Create a Long-Term Profitable Safety Program.”

 Costs of Workers’ Compensation Claims

-found that in 2017, the cost of work injuries totaled $161.5 billion.
+shows that the most recent data puts the cost of work injuries at $163.9 billion.
 The cost per worker was $1,100, which includes the value of goods or services each worker must produce to offset the cost of work injuries.
-The cost per death was $1.15 million while the cost per medically consulted injury was $39,000.
+The cost per death was $1.310 million while the cost per medically consulted injury was $44,000.
 The true cost of work-related injuries is much more than just the cost of workers’ compensation insurance and medical bills.
 It impacts the workplace both directly and indirectly.

 What is a Workplace Safety Program?